badoo/techblog/_posts/2015-08-03-lets-build-freehand-drawing-in-ios-part-3.markdown

 We encourage you to check this [excellent tutorial][arieltut], which explains this choice of control points in depth.
 Now let’s modify our code to support drawing curves.

 First we need to modify our `LineDrawCommand`.
 When the user only moved the finger producing two touches, we can’t draw more than a straight line, as we don’t have previous points data.
-Afterwards, to trace a cubic bezier using the midpoints we will need 3 touches.
+Afterwards, to trace a quadratic bezier using the midpoints we will need 3 touches.

 You can see all the changes [here][curve].